 There is a database which holds data about student clubs.
 Examples of clubs are sport clubs, religious clubs, programming club, computer networks club, database club, music club.
 Students based on their interest join those clubs.
 Each club can have several groups.
 Students join groups and not clubs.
 We store start date and end date of membership in each group that a student joins.

 Members of the group can be the students currently registered at the school or they can be an alumnus.
 Each member is identified by the student ID and store their name in the database.
 One member can be part of many groups of a club or member of many groups in many clubs.
+A member may lead several clubs and may also be the head of the group of the club.

 If a member is alumnus, we need to store his/her work history information (name of company, position, start date, end date).
 A person may join a company in different time, i.e., a person may join a company, leave it, and join in again several years later.

 Each club is identified by club ID, we store its name and its lead.
 And each group is identified by group ID, we store its name and its head.
 Each group organizes some events.
 Each event is organized by a group, and is identified by the event ID.
 An event has a subject, date, time, location (room number, floor, building) and registration fee.